Sayouba Mandé

-Sayouba Mandé (born 15 June 1993) is an Ivorian professional footballer who plays as a goalkeeper.
+Sayouba Mandé (born 15 June 1993) is a former Ivorian professional footballer who played as a goalkeeper.

 Club career

 Mandé joined Stabæk in late March 2012 from the same Ivorian academy as Franck Boli, originally on loan until 31 July 2012.
 He played the first two games of the 2012 Norwegian Football Cup, and made his league debut on 20 May 2012 against FK Haugesund.

 International career

 Mandé made his international debut for Ivory Coast in a friendly match against Belgium on 5 March 2014, and was later called up to the 2014 World Cup squad.